Becca Ellis

 Sleep

-Tough one this if you already suffer from anxiety, it becomes a vicious circle.
-So much out there on how to improve sleep higiene, but I'll just add that you can try just cupping your face, so your fingers are touching some of the points like beside and under the eyes, it's less stimulating than tapping at night, but if you do tap, tap slowly.
+Tough one this, and if you already suffer from anxiety, it becomes a vicious circle.
+So much out there on how to improve sleep higiene, but I'll just add that you can try just cupping your face, so your fingers are touching some of the points, like beside and under the eyes, it's less stimulating than tapping at night, but if you do tap, tap slowly.

 So that's the basics!